sashikanthr/jackson-modules-java8/Report/report.md

 - Provide a simple solution to the issue.

 #### Jacob (@jadlers)

+- Involved in discussions on the project
+- Analysed the code and architecture to understand the issue.
+- Looked into potential issues with deserialization caused by the new feature
+- Created a build environment to locally develop the two modules `jackson-modules-8` and `databind`
+- Added a new feature along with documentation to `databind` necessary for the changes made in `jackson-modules-8`

 #### Johan (@ande9)
 - Involved in discussions on the project.